EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cCycleConsistency_simple`: check consistency in cCycle vector: c_allocation; cFlow
+- `cCycleConsistency_simple`: Checks consistency in the cCycle vector, including c_allocation and cFlow.

 </details>